 \section{On the decoding of Gabidulin codes and their twists}

-In this section, we discuss further the decoding Gabidulin and twisted Gabidulin codes.
-We show that, although decoding twisted Gabidulin codes up to half the minimum distance remains an open problem, their decoding is possible up to a smaller radius using the same decoder as for Gabidulin codes.
+In this section, we discuss further the decoding of Gabidulin and twisted Gabidulin codes.
+We show that, although decoding twisted Gabidulin codes up to half the minimum distance remains an open problem, their decoding up to a smaller radius is possible, using the same decoder as for Gabidulin codes.
 This approach was developed in \cite{BC21} and is related to that of Gaborit, Ruatta and Schrek in \cite[\S~V--VI]{GRS16}.

 We begin by examining the decoding of Gabidulin codes.